daipeihust/daipeihust/README.md

 I was a iOS developer.
 I was working in Alibaba after I graduated from Huazhong University of Science and Technology, and then I jumped to Tencent.
 I like coding very much.
 In addition, I like pingpang tennis, swimming, running, skateboarding.
 I like writing as well, you can follow my wechat official account: @steve_dai.
 And now, I'm falling in love.
-My girl is also a programmer, I love her and I wana marry with her!
+My girl is also a programmer, I love her and I wana marry her!